 Maintain a superior online reputation

-Most of today’s patients are digitally savvy and turn to the web when it’s time to find a new healthcare practice and reviews are an essential part of a comprehensive marketing strategy.
-75% of patients say online reviews are “very or extremely important” when considering a practitioner.
+Most of today's patients are digitally savvy and turn to the web when it's time to find a new healthcare practice, and reviews are an essential part of a comprehensive marketing strategy.
+Close to half of patients use online reviews on platforms like Healthgrades, WebMD, Zocdoc, and Tebra CareConnect when considering a practitioner.

 By making it routine to collect patient feedback, practices can get 5-star reviews and amplify their online presence.
 Here's how: